kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 # This Practice Builds
 	- Complete each problem in the order viewed.
-	  ---An airplane is flying and there is wind.
-		- logseq.order-list-type:: number
 	  ---
-		- A swimmer is
-		  logseq.order-list-type:: number
+	- Draw diagrams for these scenarios. logseq.order-list-type:: number
-		  ---
+		- An airplane is flying and there is wind.
+The wind has dire logseq.order-list-type:: number